Ami Thumi

 Ami Thumi is a 2017 Indian Telugu-language romantic comedy film written and directed by Mohanakrishna Indraganti.
-It stars Adivi Sesh, Eesha Rebba, Avasarala Srinivas, Aditi Myakal, Tanikella Bharani and Vennela Kishore.
-The film was produced by K C Narasimha Rao, music composed by Mani Sharma, and cinematography by P. G. Vinda.
+It stars Adivi Sesh, Eesha Rebba, Srinivas Avasarala, Aditi Myakal, Tanikella Bharani and Vennela Kishore.
+The film was produced by K C Narasimha Rao, music composed by Mani Sharma, and cinematography by P. G. Vinda and edited by Marthand K. Venkatesh.

 Ami Tumi is loosely based on Richard Brinsley Sheridan's comic opera The Duenna.
-There is an old movie called Ananda Nilayam (1971) directed by B.S.
+There is another movie called Ananda Nilayam (1971) directed by B.S.
 Narayana which is also based on the same literature.

 Plot

-Ami Thumi is a situation comedy about two couples in love: Maya (Aditi Myakal) and Vijay (Avasarala Srinivas) and his sister Deepika (Eesha Rebba) and Ananth (Adivi Sesh).
+Ami Thumi is a situation comedy about two couples in love: Maya (Aditi Myakal) and Vijay (Srinivas Avasarala) and his sister Deepika (Eesha Rebba) and Ananth (Adivi Sesh).
 Deepika's father Janardhan (Tanikella Bharani) objects to her relationship and is also a business rival of Maya's father.
 While Maya opts to become a nun, Janardhan arranges Deepika's marriage with another man, Sri Chilipi (Vennela Kishore); however, Deepika tricks Sri Chillipi into helping them.
 The movie follows his plans to help them change Janardhan's mind.